exonum/exonum-doc/src/advanced/consensus/consensus-details.md

   height and updates the knowledge of the node about the current blockchain height of the message author, this information is saved according to [requests algorithm](requests.md).
-- If the message refers to a lesser height, it should be ignored.
+- If the message refers to a past height, it should be ignored.
 - If the message refers to the current height and any round not higher than the current one, then: